krzkrzkrz/foo.pub/go/if/index.md

 }
 ```

-# If with a short statement
+## If with a short statement

-Like `for`, the `if` statement can start with a short statement to execute before the condition.
+* Like `for`, the `if` statement can start with a short statement to execute before the condition
-Variables declared by the statement are only in scope until the end of the if.
+* Variables declared by the statement are only in scope until the end of the if

 ```go
 func add(x, y int) int {